Updated:

 As a result, Nike has won several global honors such as the Industrial Design Excellence medal in 2005.
 It was also named by Ethisphere Magazine as the most ethical firm in 2007.
 Nike has continued dominance in the sportswear industry is attributed to the firm’s unrivalled familiarity with: marketing, design and development of innovative products; management of supply chain; and consumer tastes and preferences (Stonehouse & Minocha, 2008, p.25).

-Customer knowledge
+Customer Knowledge

 Initially, Nike’s products were designed to attract a small market which was made up of serious, aggressive sportspersons.
 By targeting this group- mainly young athlete- the firm narrowed its focus on designing highly efficient running footwear.

-Given that Bill Bowerman and Phil Knight-founders of Nike company- were former athletes, they had substantial implicit and explicit knowledge about what athletes expected from their shoes.
+Given that Bill Bowerman and Phil Knight-founders of Nike company- were former athletes, they had substantial implicit and explicit knowledge about what athletes expect from their shoes.
 Their first Nike products were used during the United States Olympic track and field trials and in 1975.

 Bowerman and Knight developed the first impact-absorbing sports shoes based on their tacit and implicit awareness about runners’ requirements for high-performing shoes.
 Their ability to coalesce tacit facts about consumer needs and explicit acquaintance of technology was converted into knowledge-based core competence in plan and development and turn out to be their initial source of competitive advantage in the sports market (Stonehouse & Minocha, 2008, p.25).

 The next phases in the advancement of the firm’s knowledge-based competency involved the formation of strategic knowledge.
-Majority of the American sports celebrities used Nike’s exercise shoes and the unique swoosh symbol made the shoes an instant hit to television viewers as they watched high profile athletes perform.
+Majority of the American sports celebrities used Nike’s exercise shoes and the unique swoosh symbol made the shoes an instant hit to television viewers as they watched high-profile athletes perform.

 As a result, a new trend came out where youth started to copy sports celebrities by donning Nike training shoes.
 Nike was able to study this new development and adjust its marketing strategies appropriately.
 Thus, it was on the basis of explicit knowledge that the firm adjusted several of its main strategic plans with respect to marketing, design and development, supply chain management and sponsorship and promotion that contributed to their worldwide dominion (Stonehouse & Minocha, 2008, p.26).

-Design and development
+Design and Development

 In order to satisfy the needs of its huge consumer base of athletes and the fashion-savvy youth, Nike adopted two tactical strategies.
 First, it decided to widen the range of its products to encompass a variety of sports disciplines such as soccer which was unpopular in the U.S. Second, Nike enlarged its portfolio range to make it appropriate for not only sports but also casual wear.

-Thus, design and development turned out to be crucial element that defined the company’s competitive advantage.
+Thus, design and development turned out to be crucial elements that defined the company’s competitive advantage.
 Another vital element was the ability of the firm’s designers to grasp the fashion flavor of the youth and utilize it to product suitable products.

 As a matter of fact, the most important technological and design created by Nike was the invention of ‘Air’ principle which integrated an air cushion on the sole of the shoes.
 It not only helped athletes to soak up the impact of their bodies but also was popular among the youth.